 Turkish hijab style (tesettür) is loose clothing not revealing the skin until the ankles and wrists.
 Hair and neck are covered by a scarf, and there is no limit on how stylish and colorful you can be.

 Even in conservative women’s clothes, you can see the style and feminism of Turkish women.

 Turkish people do not adopt the black veil or more conservative Islamic hijab styles.
-Additionally, in the Turkish hijab style, the face is not covered partially or fully.
+Additionally, the Turkish hijab style does not cover the face partially or fully.